 A sample is withdrawn isokinetically from the source through a sample train by a metering system.
-Filterable particulate matter is collected on a heated glass fiber filter.
-Condensables and particulate passing through the filter are collected in impingers containing deionized water.
+Filterable particulate matter is collected on a glass fiber filter kept inside the stack.
+Condensibles and particulates passing through the filter are collected in impingers containing deionized water.
 The impingers are contained in an ice bath to maintain a sampled gas temperature of approximately 15°C (60°F).
-A separate train for sulfuric acid mist may be required (see Section 1.2).
+A separate train for sulfuric acid mist may be required (see below).

-The total particulate mass, measured gravimetrically, is defined as the sum of the mass collected from the probe, filter, washings, and impingers after removal of uncombined water, the organic extraction, and the sulfuric acid mist collected in a separate ${\rm SO}{\rm X}$ train (if required).
-The solid particulate matter is defined as total particulate matter minus extractable organic matter and sulfuric acid.
+The total particulate mass is defined as the sum of the mass collected in the probe, filter, and impingers after removal of uncombined water, the organic extraction, and the sulfuric acid collected from the separate sulfuric acid train (if required).
+The solid particulate matter mass is defined as the total particulate matter mass minus extractable organic matter and sulfuric acid.

-An adjustment to the impinger catch is allowed for sulfuric acid formed from reactions between SO_2 and SO_3 with the sample train components.
-When ammonia is injected to enhance the efficiency of a control device, a second adjustment to the impinger catch is allowed for total sulfate.
+An adjustment to the total particulate matter mass is allowed for sulfuric acid formed from reactions between $SO_2$ and $SO_3$ with the sample train components.
+When ammonia is injected to enhance the efficiency of a control device, a second adjustment is allowed for total sulfate.
 This adjustment is allowed for fluid catalytic cracking units only.